 When you take care of a task, cross it off the list and go to the next one.

-Concentrate your most important task and goals and ditch the rest.
+Concentrate your most crucial task and goals and ditch the rest.

 Create an Editorial Calendar